-Availability of Financing: Given the size of large cap institutional assets, the ability to finance their purchase is limited to the largest lenders.
-On the other hand, the size of the typical middle market deal — and the tailored solutions they require — are palatable for a variety of lenders ranging from local banks to middle market specialty lenders.
-In addition, the deals tend to be less complicated and more streamlined so they can close faster and with less roadblocks.
+Availability of Financing: Given the size of large-cap institutional assets, the ability to finance their purchase is limited to the largest lenders.
+On the other hand, the size of the typical middle-market deal — and the tailored solutions they require — are palatable for a variety of lenders ranging from local banks to middle-market specialty lenders.
+In addition, the deals tend to be less complicated and more streamlined so they can close faster and with fewer roadblocks.

 Opportunities for Site Pad Development: Retail businesses tend to operate in clusters.
 For example, a grocery store anchored center attracts traffic because shoppers need to buy food for the week.
 While they’re there, shoppers may benefit from other retailers such as a coffee shop, hair salon, or boutique fitness center.
 As such, these complementary businesses tend to cluster around grocery store anchors to capitalize on the traffic they generate.

 As a result, our experience has been that service-oriented retail centers offer value-add opportunities for outparcel site development marketed to businesses that stand to benefit from the traffic generated by the anchor.
 Typically, these businesses include: coffee shops, bank branches, boutique fitness centers, and fast-casual food chains.